calcmogul/controls-engineering-in-frc/README.md

   states are uncontrollable/unobservable or which states are more/less controllable/observable.
 * Finish implicit model following
-  * Make implicit model following derivation more rigorous.
-It's missing steps from the one-line cost functional to the matrix form.
   * Add implicit model following simulation
 * Add a section on polytopes for convex optimization?
 So far, I've seen it used for handling saturated control inputs to prioritize tracking some states over